joshbegley/nyt-latest/README.md

 `The microphones at the candidates’ debate next Tuesday will be muted when it’s not their turn to speak.`\
 https://nytimes.com/2024/09/04/us/politics/harris-trump-debate-microphones.html

-**Tearful Torey Krug opens up about career-threatening surgery that ex-Blues doctor calls ‘Hail Mary’**\
+**Tearful Torey Krug opens up about career-threatening surgery that ex-Blues doctor calls 'Hail Mary'**\
 `Krug on deciding to undergo the surgery: "It was one of those things where you realize it wasn't going to work.
 We had to make plans."`\
 https://nytimes.com/athletic/5744174/2024/09/04/blues-torey-krug-ankle-surgery/